JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 - It's implemented so that Functions return hardcoded dummy data
 - It's super easy to debug and see how the functions are called
+  - Use this to learn how to build your own solution
 - You can easily modify the code to call real APIs or databases

 Have a look: